 A few days after the fire, Papas Fritas returned to the university’s headquarters.
-He shared an idea that stemmed from the fire at dean Zúñiga house:
+He shared an idea that stemmed from the fire at the dean’s house:

-Camila: He gave us the idea.
+[Camila]: He gave us the idea, like the seed of what we could do.
 We consulted our lawyer and he said: “You just have to do it, that’s it.
 You aren’t going to have any problems, even if you recognize that you’re committing a crime, if they don’t have the evidence of the crime, they can’t do anything.”

 [Dennis]: The thought of burning promissory notes kept going through the student’s heads.
 But there was one problem:

-Raúl: We had data, information, but we didn’t know where in that whole mess of a university they kept the letters.
+[Raúl]: We had data, information, but we…we didn’t know where in that whole mess of a university they kept the letters.

-At this point, the take-over had been going on for six months and 80 to 100 students stayed there -some lived there permanently, others came and went.
+At this point, they take-over had been going on for 6 months and 80 to 100 students stayed there.
+Some lived there permanently, others came and went.
 But they didn’t know how long they could keep it up.

-Camila: That was the time because if they came to get us out of the building we would really lose the opportunity to free ourselves from that debt.
+[Camila]: Because it was… it was like that was the time because if they managed to get us out of the building we would really lose the opportunity to free ourselves from that debt.